 I know you get that, I don’t think there’s anyone who hasn’t had that feeling before in a relationship at some point.
 We see the good part of a relationship and we tell ourselves we can handle the bad.
 The bad isn’t so bad.
 The bad will get better if we just stick with it.

-The bad got worse.
+But the bad got worse.

 That carefully crafted image of perfection began to fall apart.

-Ali couldn’t keep a job.
+C couldn’t keep a job.
 She couldn’t manage her money.
 Suddenly I was helping out way more than I should have.
 Red flags were everywhere.
 Her living situation, which I thought had been more of a roommate thing, was actually more of a couch-surfing thing.
 She ends up with no job and no place to live and of course, I do what people like me do.
 I don’t walk away.
 I help.

 There’s this switch that flips in my head from “This is a relationship I want to fight for” to “This is a person who needs help, who is struggling.”